MasterConnoisseurs/mc-2016-csharp-winforms/README.md

 After MySQL Server is installed and running, you need to set up the specific database and tables required by the MC Laundry Shop application. 📋

 1.  **Locate the Database Script:**
-    * Ensure you have the provided database script (e.g., `laundry_shop_database.sql` or similar).
-This script should be included with the application's distribution package or provided separately. 📄
+    * Download the database script from the link provided above: [Database Script](https://drive.google.com/file/d/1XloNdcnoJ3eb2VBiZbIQIv139yICfCOq/view?usp=sharing) 📄
 2.  **Execute the Script:**
     * Open a MySQL client tool (e.g., MySQL Workbench, or the MySQL Command Line Client, which comes with MySQL Server installation).
     * Log in to your MySQL server using the `root` user and the password you set in **Step 2**. 🔒
-    * Execute your provided database script.
+    * Execute the downloaded database script.
 This will create the necessary database named `mc_laundryclean` and its tables, as expected by the application. ✨

 ---